 “Flippers fall off and sink”

 Flippers fall off especially in waves when the foot pocket slips or rips.
-Most foot flippers sink so they are easy to lose when they fall off in the sea. (shinfin™ leg fins strap twice around your leg above your heel so they don’t fall off.)
+Most foot flippers sink so they are easy to lose when they fall off in the sea. (shinfin™ swim fins strap twice around your leg above your heel so they don’t fall off.)

 “Flippers break and rot”